 Upon receipt of an MLME-ASSOCIATE.request primitive that is part of an on-channel tunneling (see 11.32.5 (On-channel Tunneling (OCT) operation)), a non-AP and non-PCP STA shall follow the rules in 11.32.5 (On-channel Tunneling (OCT) operation) in addition to the association procedures described below.

-Upon receipt of an MLME-ASSOCIATE.request primitive, a non-AP and non-PCP STA shall associate with an AP or PCP using the following procedure:
+Upon receipt of an MLME-ASSOCIATE.request primitive, a non-AP, non-AP MLD, and non-PCP STA shall associate with an AP, AP MLD, or PCP, respectively, using the following procedure:

-If the state for the AP or PCP(#2582) is State 1, the MLME shall inform the SME of the failure of the association by issuing an MLME-ASSOCIATE.confirm primitive, and this procedure ends.
+If the state for the AP, AP MLD, or PCP(#2582) is State 1, the MLME shall inform the SME of the failure of the association by issuing an MLME-ASSOCIATE.confirm primitive, and this procedure ends.

 (#1454)All the states, agreements and allocations listed in both numbered lists in 11.3.5.4 item c) are deleted or reset to initial values.

-The MLME shall transmit an Association Request frame to the AP or PCP. (#2201)The RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Association Request frame.
+The MLME shall transmit an Association Request frame to the AP, AP MLD, or PCP. (#2201)The RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Association Request frame.
 The RSNE shall specify exactly one pairwise cipher suite and exactly one AKM suite.
 If the MLME-ASSOCIATE.request primitive contained the EmergencyServices parameter equal to true, an Interworking element with the UESA field set to 1 shall be included in the Association Request frame.

 If an Association Response frame is received with a status code of SUCCESS, a DMG STA shall write to each of the following MIB attributes (M101)the corresponding subfield of the DMG BSS Parameter Configuration field of the DMG Operation element received from the AP or PCP to which it requested association: